DDMAL/ddmal.github.io/_lab_members/undergraduate/max_zhang.md

 Entering his fifth year of undergraduate studies, Zhang is pursuing a double major in Computer Science alongside his Bachelor of Music.
 He has taken a keen interest in software development, having just completed courses in Software Architecture, Programming Languages and Paradigms, and Applied Machine Learning at McGill, to list a few.

-Besides coding and music, Zhang enjoys rock in his off-hours!
+Besides coding and music, Zhang enjoys rock climbing in his off-hours!